HL7/US-Core/input/pagecontent/screening-and-assessments.md

 The figure below shows how screenings, assessments, and referrals (requests) relate to provide the services required by a patient.

 - **Screening and Assessments**: Prior to delivering appropriate clinical care an accurate [Screening and Assessment](#screening-and-assessments) is necessary.
-US Core defines three observations to support this process:
+US Core defines two observations to support this process:
-	- US Core Screening and Assessment Component Observation - individual question and answer.
-	- US Core Screening and Assessment Panel Observation - panel of screening and assessment components that were collected together.
+	- [US Core Observation Screening and Assessments Profile] - represents the questions and responses to screening and assessment tools.
+It can be used to represent a single response, multiple responses, and multi-select “check all that apply” type questions.
-	- US Core Clinical Judgment Observation - clinician decision to document a specific item - “patient has problems with housing".
+	- [US Core Observation Clinical Judgment Profile] - a clinician decision to document a specific item - “patient has problems with housing".
 Note, this observation is only appropriate when the judgment isn't appropriate on the list of Problems or Health Concerns.
 - **Problems/Health Concerns**: Identifying a Health-related condition (for example, homelessness), Disability concern, or Functional concern, is represented by the [US Core Condition Problems and Health Concerns Profile].
 A category code of `sdoh` can be assigned by the server to support discovery of Social Determinants of Health  Problems/Health Concerns.
 - **Interventions**:  Services offered to a patient to address problems/health concerns are represented by the [US Core ServiceRequest Profile].
 When the ServiceRequest is for an identified Social Determinants of Health (for example, referral to transportation support programs) the ServiceRequest.category is set to `sdoh`.
 In addition, the [US Core Procedure Profile] can be used to record a completed service or intervention.
 - **Goals**: Identifying and defining a future desired condition or change in condition related to an SDOH risk (for example, Has adequate quality meals and snacks) is represented by [US Core Goal Profile]